ae-dschorsaanjo/clcs/README.md

 clcs is a simple command line calculator with limited functionality.

+The logic is fully contained within [clcs.js](src/clcs.js) that can be reused at will.
+However, it does not contain any quality of life features, only code that is necessary for executing these calculations and storing the last result (as reusing its value is part of the "notation" itself).

 ## Syntax

 clcs uses a modified version of Polish Notation (PN), sometimes called Zolish Notation (ZN).